codeiotic/memoized-func/README.md

-# Memoized Function
+# Memoize Function

-This is a simple project that contains a Memoized Function.
+This is a simple project that contains a function which memoizes that function.

 It simply uses the built in `Map` as the cache.
 You can use this to calculate expensive functions, which will save memory.